 Should the policy refer specifically to the provision of sports facilities?
-Councils Response to Stage 1 Matters, Issues, Questions Thursday 12th December 2019.

-- No, as also set out in the Councils response to M7i Q11, the Council considers that there is no requirement to set out specifically the provision of sports facilities in the policy here.
+- 6.1 No, the Council considers that there is no requirement to set out specifically the provision of sports facilities in the policy here.
 Appropriate sports facilities will be required, but will most appropriately be identified in detail and secured through the mechanisms that the draft Plan already contains.
-This includes at S6 (x): - S6(x) Requirement 1 Masterplanned development led by the Council in collaboration with local communities, landowners and other stakeholders - S6 (x) Requirement 8 Recreation space and public open space - S6 (x) Requirement 12 Sufficient assets to provide sustainable management of community facilities, open spaces and parklands. - 5.2 This also includes at L22 'Community, Leisure and Sports Facilities'
+This includes at S6 (vi): - S6(vi) Requirement 1 Masterplanned development led by the Council in collaboration with local communities, landowners and other stakeholders - S6 (vi) Requirement 14 Recreation space and other community facilities, including health provision - 6.2 This also includes at L22 'Community, Leisure and Sports Facilities'